 Connect the serial port cables you have prepared to the appropriate Model 125 ports.
-(If you have not prepared serial port interconnecting cables, refer to "Planning Serial Port Use & Preparing Cables," in Chapter Two as well as Appendix B.)
+(If you have not prepared serial port interconnecting cables, refer to "Planning Serial Port Use & Preparing Cables," in Chapter Two.)

 Use the screws on the mating plugs to ensure the cables are secured to the Model 125's connectors.